 In September, Google unveiled its next-generation interface for Android TV, dubbed Google TV, which made its debut running on the company’s latest Chromecast and is available as a mobile app for Android devices.
 The Chromecast with Google TV was the first of the company’s streaming devices to have a user interface with a separate remote.
-It was well-reviewed, helping the Google TV platform gain traction against competitors such as and .
+It was well-reviewed, helping the Google TV platform gain traction against competitors such as Apple TV and Roku.

 Built on top of Android TV, the shiny new overlay is set to be Google’s flagship TV user interface by 2022, replacing Android TV in thousands of devices such as streaming sticks and set-top boxes like the Nvidia Shield to smart TVs from the likes of TCL, Sony, and more.